thefrosty/wp-featured-image-column/readme.txt

 = 0.3 =

-* Code cleanup and support for WordPress 4.8.
+* Code cleanup, compatibility updates for WordPress 4.8, quick edit no longer collapses the columns and the settings actually toggle post_types on/off!

 = 0.2.2 =